packbackbooks/engineering-docs/careers/technical-engineer.md

 ## Senior Engineer

 **Technical Knowledge:** They have deep understanding of their technical specialty, and a working of knowledge of other domains.
 They take responsibility for the overall health and quality of their domain.
 They have responsibilities beyond writing code (managing audits, running on-call rotations, owning a backlog, etc.) to help them manage their domain within the organization.
 Feedback on their code usually revolves around subjective decisions, rather than objective issues.
+They proactively stay abreast of industry best practices and trends, and have acquired at least one major skill outside of core coding such as monitoring, documentation, integration testing, visual design, performance optimization.

-**Productivity:** A senior engineer regularly delivers a high volume of complex, critical work while also balancing other responsibilities or initiatives. ### MORE ###
+**Productivity:** A senior engineer regularly delivers a high volume of complex, critical work while also balancing other responsibilities or initiatives.
+The Senior Engineer requires very little oversight beyond high-level direction.
+They hold a depth of knowledge about the larger software ecosystem that enables them to debug quickly and effectively.

-**Impact:** Beyond just delivering work on our roadmap, a senior engineer helps implement innovations across our codebase and department.
+**Impact:** Beyond just delivering work on our roadmap, a senior engineer helps implement innovations across our codebase, product, and department.
 They recognize and act upon opportunities that others miss.
+They seek to build objective and well-defended cases for decisions, and develop a reputation among the leadership team that their requests are objective, self-critical and have due-diligence put in place to understand all viable alternatives.

 **Communication:** They are comfortable pushing back against or advocating for initiatives to safeguard the best interests of the organization.
 When pairing with more junior team members, they guide the conversation by asking questions instead of just providing answers.
+They are able to identify problems with requirements and help their team course-correct around these issues.

 **Collaboration:** They ensure that they do not become a single point of failure for their domain by mentoring and training others.
 When relevant, they work effectively with others outside the organization (whether in other departments or with vendors).
+They are capable of effectively running projects of any size independently.

 ## Staff Engineer

 **Technical Direction:** Technology cannot speak for itself and requires effective advocates on its behalf.
 Staff engineers successfully advance technology by being pragmatic, deliberate, and focused more on the long-term trend of progress than viewing each individual decision as a make-or-break crisis.
 Staff engineers essentially act like part-time product manager for technology.
+They are able to get everyone focused on a goal and lay out the steps to get there.

 Concrete examples could include: